Policy Table of Contents

 Content Duplication

-Due to space and budget limitations, CCS Library does not typically purchase or accept donations of duplicate copies of print titles in the collection.
+Due to space and budget limitations, the CCS Library does not typically purchase or accept donations of duplicate print titles in the collection.
 There may be cases where different editions of the same title are kept, especially when the examination of different editions holds scholarly value.
 When available, CCS Library will strive to purchase multi-user copies of eBooks to expand student access to required course content.

 Textbooks

 In general, CCS Library does not typically purchase assigned textbooks.
-Due to space constraints, the high cost-per-title, and the frequent publication of new editions, it is not economical to invest institutional resources in maintaining a print textbook collection.
+Due to space constraints, the high cost per title, and the frequent publication of new editions, it is not economical to invest institutional resources in maintaining a print textbook collection.

 If a textbook is available electronically with licensing rights for libraries, CCS Library will consider purchasing a title on the following conditions:

-• The title allows for unlimited users.
+- The title allows for unlimited users.

-• The title is not cost-prohibitive for CCS Library to purchase or the title supports multiple sections of a required course.
+- The title is not cost prohibitive for CCS Library to purchase or the title supports multiple sections of a required course.

 Collections/Items for Individuals